MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Scope.md

 Azure AD will be the primary IDP where applications support modern federation protocols such as OIDC, SAML, or WS-Fed.
 Regional domain controllers will be deployed in the identity subscription to support scenarios where legacy authentication (LDAP/Kerberos) is required.

-### Management Group and Subscription Organization
+### Management group and subscription organization

 Contoso is designing their management group hierarchy and subscription organization to optimize for scale, enabling autonomy for the platform and application teams to evolve alongside business requirements.
 The subscription naming convention will be "TLA-of-the-business-Unit" followed by "Workload-Type", "Region", "Workload-Name" and "Unique-Number", for example FIN-Prod-NEU-Payroll-01, FIN-Prod-WEU-Payroll-01.

-Contoso has decided to use Geo-affinitized subscriptions which will greatly simplify networking and connectivity.
-Workloads that do require multiple regions, will have at least one subscription for each region including for business continuity and disaster recovery purposes.
+Contoso has decided to use geo-affinitized subscriptions to simplify networking and connectivity.
+Workloads that do require multiple regions will have at least one subscription for each region, including ones for business continuity and disaster recovery purposes.

-Contoso has decided to use Azure Resource Tags for billing and chargeback purposes instead of blending a cost management structure within the Management Group and Subscription hierarchy.
+Contoso has decided to use Azure resource tags for billing and chargeback purposes instead of blending a cost-management structure within the management group and subscription hierarchy.
 This will provide horizontal capabilities to query cost across multiple subscriptions.
-Tags required for billing (Department and Cost Center) will be enforced by policy at landing zone management group scope.
+Tags required for billing (department and cost center) will be enforced by the policy within the landing zone management group scope.

 ![Contoso MG structure](./media/contoso&#32;mg&#32;structure.png)

 #### Management groups

-**Tenant Root Group**
+**Tenant root group**

 The default root management group will not be used directly, allowing for greater flexibility in the future to incorporate an equivalent test environment for their end to end Azure architecture.